Skip to main content

 Soak Tests

-Run sustained load for extended periods.
-Catch memory leaks, connection pool exhaustion, and slow degradation over time.
+Sustained load for hours.
+Catches memory leaks, connection pool exhaustion, and slow degradation over time.

 Spike Tests

 Sudden traffic bursts to test auto-scaling.
-Ensure your system recovers gracefully after load spikes.
+Verifies the system recovers gracefully after load spikes.

-Real Use Case: Text2SQL 500 Concurrent Queries/Sec Validation
+Real Use Case: 500 Concurrent Queries on a Text2SQL API

 How load testing revealed hidden bottlenecks in the AI query pipeline

-Solution: Created k6 test scripts simulating diverse query patterns:
+Created k6 scripts simulating diverse query patterns across 20 query templates with realistic payload sizes.

 http.post(API_URL, JSON.stringify({ query: "Show sales by region last quarter" }));